bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Note: Declare Landing Page as completed per 80/20.
 Newsletter will be its own feature implemented here and on product page.
 - Feedback: Now been created, and displays add, remove and complete remove of product.
 - Feedback: Added on landingpage, productpage and checkoutpage.
+- Cleanup: product-handling.js now cleaned up and are fully commented.
+Still checkout feature to go, but looking good.